-With a view to enhancing part of the Group's properties used in the business, the Parent company formalised an additional securitisation transaction for an amount of EUR 1.7 bln on 21 September 2010.
-The transaction was completed at the end of December with the transfer of receivables arising from a mortgage loan granted to the consortium company "Perimetro Gestione Proprietà Immobiliari", to vehicle Casaforte srl.
-As at 31/12/2012, the total outstanding debt amounted to EUR 1.5 bln.
+With a view to enhancing part of the Group's properties used in the business, the Parent Company formalised an additional securitisation transaction for an amount of Euro 1.7 bn on 21 September 2010.
+The transaction was completed at the end of December in the same year with the transfer of receivables arising from a mortgage loan granted to the consortium company "Perimetro Gestione Proprietà Immobiliari", to vehicle Casaforte srl.
+As at 31/12/2013, the total outstanding debt amounted to Euro 1.5 bn.
 On 22 December, the vehicle Casaforte Srl (with share capital entirely held by Stichting Perimetro and registered offices in Amsterdam) issued asset backed securities (classes A, B and Z) in the following tranches:

 Securities Rating Fitch Total consideration (€/thousand)

-А A- 1,536.64
+А А- 1,536.64

 В NR 130.00

 Z NR 3.00

 Class B and Z notes are not offered to the public.
 They were placed with professional and/or qualified investors.
 The securitisation-underlying assets were derecognised in their entirety from the balance sheet of the Parent Company, since all of the risks and rewards associated thereto were transferred to the vehicle in both form and substance.